openebs/mayastor-docs/quickstart/known-issues.md

 ### Lengthy worker node reboot times

 When rebooting a node that runs applications mounting Mayastor volumes, this can take tens of minutes.
 The reason is the long default NVMe controller timeout (`ctrl_loss_tmo`).
 The solution is to follow the best k8s practices and cordon the node ensuring there aren't any application pods running on it before the reboot.
+Setting `ioTimeout` storage class parameter can be used to fine-tune the timeout.